 I traveled to the Shantars in early July.
 It’s a season when whales are just starting to come to the archipelago.
 We had seen some whales at the beginning of the trip, but on the other days we were not so lucky.
 During our stay at Ongachan Bay, we knew they were nearby: we heard their breaths, but could not see them in the fog.

-While cruising, there were no whales, but we watched seals and birds: rare Steller's sea eagles, puffins, gulls.
-There are large bird colonies on the Shantars.
+While cruising, we haven't met whales, but we saw seals and birds: rare Steller's sea eagles, puffins, gulls, as there are large bird colonies on the Shantars.

-If you meet whales at the beginning of a trip, enjoy the encounter in full — take pictures of them, observe their behavior, stick in memory your emotions.
-Nobody can guarantee that we will watch them in the following days.
-This is valuable — the feeling of catching the moment.
+If you meet whales at the beginning of a trip, enjoy the encounter in full — take pictures, observe their behavior, fill your memory with emotions.
+Nobody can guarantee that you would "catch" the whales in the following days.
+This is what is valuable — the feeling of catching the moment.

 If you are one of those who are ready to discover the Shantar Islands, join our Whale Bay trip.
 If you have any questions, write to us at firstname.lastname@example.org or call +7 (495) 241-36-74